 - In Suikoden Tierkreis many characters can use a boomerang as their weapon, including the hero.

 - In Kya Dark Lineage the heroine Kya uses a Boomerang like weapon called a Boomy, which she also clips to her hair when not in use.
 It can only kill small enemies, but it can be used to gain the attention of other enemies.

-- The Unite Boomerang is the signature Unite Morph of Prince Vorkken in The Wonderful 101.
+- The Unify Boomerang is the signature Unify Morph of Prince Vorkken in The Wonderful 101.
 Fitting, as he's a Recurring Boss who keeps coming back to challenge the heroes.
 When he joins the team post-Heel-Face Turn, the player can use this morph by drawing a V with the Game Pad.

 - The Bloomerang from Plants vs. Zombies 2.